allenmathews/personaldashboard1/README.md

 There is a section for putting information about todolist for the day

-It will become a chrome extension that pops up whenever you open a new tab
+It will become a chrome extension that pops up whenever you open a new tab.